DefinitionCloud/OSX-Manual-Backup/README.md

 # OSX Manual Backup
 A checklist of everything I need before I leave a Mac.
+When I don't want to use Time Machine for a fulll backup.

 ## Backups
 - [ ] Backup applications settings